Therapy for Asian Americans

 Dr. Jenine Saekow

-Therapy available in CA, CO, NY.
+I provide online therapy for adults in CA, CO, NY.

-They’re balancing the pressure to succeed, perfectionism, anxiety, and depression, while also feeling guilty about their family’s sacrifices.
 Many are shaped by the immigrant story, while struggling with the stigma of seeking therapy or talking about emotions.

 As an Asian American therapist, I understand these complexities firsthand.
 I use evidence-based approaches to help you: